Buffalo dairy farm project report buffaloes

 4-Availability of concentrates ,fodder& medicine in that locality.

-Government subsidy available for these types of project– Back ended capital subsidy 25% for general category (33.33% for SC/ST beneficiaries) is available under government of India scheme Dairy Entrepreneurship Development Scheme (DEDS.).
-Subsidy ceiling is Rs60,000/ for general category & Rs 80,000 for ST/SC category for buffalo dairy farm with four animals.
+Government subsidy available for these types of project– Back ended capital subsidy 25% for general category (33.33% for SC/ST beneficiaries) is available under the government of India scheme Dairy Entrepreneurship Development Scheme (DEDS.).
+Subsidy ceiling is Rs70,000/ for general category & Rs 93333/- for ST/SC category for buffalo dairy farm with four animals.

-Farmer from Odisha can avail back ended capital subsidy 25% for general category (33.33% for SC/ST beneficiaries) under government of Odisha scheme Promotion of Dairy Entrepreneurship (PDE).Subsidy ceiling is Rs50,000/ for general category & Rs66666 for ST/SC category for buffalo dairy farm with four buffaloes under PDE scheme.
+A farmer from Odisha can avail back-ended capital subsidy 25% for general category (33.33% for SC/ST beneficiaries) under the government of Odisha scheme Promotion of Dairy Entrepreneurship (PDE).Subsidy ceiling is Rs70,000/ for general category & Rs93333 for ST/SC category for buffalo dairy farm with four buffaloes under PDE scheme.

 Odisha farmer can avail subsidy either under scheme PDE or DEDS.